-The dogs belong to and are trained by experienced team members who belong to a national organisation called “SARDA” (The search and rescue dog association).
-SARDA arrange monthly training courses throughout England and Wales and assesses the dog and handlers performance at various stages in their training before they are allowed to become operational.
+The dogs belong to and are trained by experienced team members who belong to a national organisation called “MRSDE” (Mountain Rescue Search Dogs England).
+MRSDE arrange monthly training courses throughout England and Wales and assesses the dog and handlers performance at various stages in their training before they are allowed to become operational.

 It takes at least two or three years to train a dog and is a massive commitment in time and money for the handler to take on.

 Mountain Rescue search dogs are trained to air scent.
 They work across an area at right angles to the wind so that as large an area as possible is covered as quickly as possible.
 When the dog detects the scent of the casualty it will turn into the wind and follow the scent to the missing person.
-The dog is then trained to go back to the handler and lead him or her into the casualty.
+The dog is then trained to go back to the handler and lead them to the casualty.